 - A standard client JAR (wlclient.jar) that provides Java EE functionality.
-See Section 4.2, "How to Develop a Thin Client." - A JMS client JAR (wljmsclient.jar), which when deployed with the wlclient.jar, provides Java EE and WebLogic JMS functionality.
-See Chapter 5, "WebLogic JMS Thin Client." - A JMS SAF client JAR (wlsafclient.jar), which when deployed with the wlimsclient.jar and wlclient.jar enables standalone IMS clients to reliably send messages to server-side JMS destinations, even when a destination is temporarily unreachable.
+See Section 5.2, "How to Develop a Thin Client." - A JMS client JAR (wljmsclient.jar), which when deployed with the wlclient.jar, provides Java EE and WebLogic JMS functionality.
+See Chapter 6, "WebLogic JMS Thin Client." - A JMS SAF client JAR (wlsafclient.jar), which when deployed with the wljmsclient.jar and wlclient.jar enables stand-alone JMS clients to reliably send messages to server-side JMS destinations, even when a destination is temporarily unreachable.
 Sent messages are stored locally on the client and are forwarded to the destination when it becomes available.
-See Chapter 6, "Reliably Sending Messages Using the JMS SAF Client."
+See Chapter 7, "Reliably Sending Messages Using the JMS SAF Client."